Children and Domestic Abuse

 Legal Rights and Protections

 When children are involved in domestic abuse situations, it’s crucial to know their legal rights and protections.
-Hopkins Solicitors are dedicated to helping families overcome these difficult times.
+Hopkins Solicitors is dedicated to helping families overcome these difficult times.
 We’re here to provide the support and guidance they need.
 One key option is a protection order.
 This is a legal document designed to keep the abuser away from you and your children.
 This can include non-molestation orders to prevent the abuser from contacting or coming near the family.

 Creating a Safe Environment